SeanColombo/CarND-Vehicle-Detection/writeup_template.md

 Initial training was very time-consuming so I had the large feature-extraction from the 17,000+ test images, and the training of the classifier all get stored in huge Pickle files.

-I used HOG feature detection and combined that with spatial-binning and color-histograms.
-Once all three feature-types were concatenated, I had to normalize them so that they would work together instead of one feature-type dominating the classifications.
+The `extract_features()` function was used to extract features for all of the images at once.
+Around line 108, I used HOG feature detection and combined that with spatial-binning (~line 100) and color-histograms (~line 103).
+Once all three feature-types were concatenated, I had to normalize them using a StandardScaler (way down near line 631) so that they would work together instead of one feature-type dominating the classifications.

+This figure shows an example image from the training-data, as well as its feature-extractions and what the features look like after normalization.

 <img src="https://raw.githubusercontent.com/SeanColombo/CarND-Vehicle-Detection/master/output_images/x-normalized-vs-undistorted-zTHREE-FEATURE-TYPES.png" width="800">